crystallabs/tput.cr/README.md

 `cursor_position` can be accessed under all full and aliased names and terminfo and termcap capability names: `cursor_position`, `cursor_pos`, `cursor_address`, `cup`, `cm`, and `pos`.

-Currently, around 125 different string capabilities are supported.
-Please see the full list in `src/methods.cr` or in the API documentation.

 ## API documentation